 Flight operations officer/flight dispatcher.
 A person designated by the operator to engage in the control and supervision of flight operations, whether licensed or not, suitably qualified in accordance with ICAO Annex 1, who supports, briefs and/or assists the pilot-in-command in the safe conduct of the flight.

 Flight plan.
-Specified information provided to air traffic services units, relative to an intended flight or portion of a flight of an aircraft.
+Specified information relative to an intended flight or portion of a flight of an aircraft.